esogaco78/Asp.Net-Core-POS-Accounting-Web-Application/README.md

-# Asp.Net Core 1.0 Point of Sale and Accounting Web Application
+# Point of Sale and Accounting Web Application

 * C#
 * ASP.NET